2072 words

 Now you need to prepare containers, objects, and other Active Directory components and create the Exchange organization.

-Please note that after “OrganizationName” you must indicate the name of your organization in English.
+After “OrganizationName” you must indicate the name of your organization in English.

 Let’s prepare containers, objects, and other Active Directory components, as well as create an Exchange organization, using the command:

-Please note that this manual uses the organization’s name “VMKH”.
+This manual uses the organization’s name “VMKH”.

 The process of preparing containers, objects, and other Active Directory components has begun.